 This article was written and submitted to Potato News Today by Jorge Luis Alonso G.

-The following article is a summary of the results.
+The article below is a summary of the study and its findings.